The PSAT is more than a practice test.

 Like the Digital SAT, the Digital PSAT is 2 hours and 14 minutes long.
 The Reading & Writing section and Math section content and lengths are the same.
 This preliminary test is slightly easier overall; but the content, structure, and style of questions on the two exams are very similar.

-It includes 27 questions, each from its own passage.
+Includes 27 questions, each from a separate passage.

 32